ScriptBasic/WinPBX/docs/CComplex Class.md

 # <a name="CSin"></a>CSin

-Returns the sign of this complex number.<br>
+Returns the complex sine of this complex number.
-If number is greater than zero, then CSgn returns 1.<br>
-If number is equal to zero, then CSgn returns 0.<br>
-If number is less than zero, then CSgn returns -1.

 ```
 PROPERTY CSin () AS CSin